 Q: Who will review faculty outside activity reports?

-A: In addition to review by the HMS Office for Professional Standards and Integrity, staff, and liaisons at each affiliated institution, department chiefs and division chairs will be provided access to outside activities reported by faculty they supervise.
+A: In addition to review by the HMS Office for Professional Standards and Integrity, staff, and liaisons at each affiliated institution, department chiefs and division chairs may be provided access to outside activities reported by faculty they supervise.
 They will be responsible for identifying and assisting HMS and the affiliated institutions in resolving any concerns raised about the disclosures.
 This additional level of review will be implemented for future disclosure cycles and will not take place as part of the calendar year 2011 disclosure cycle.

 Policy in Action